 It is the mission of the Consortium to help institutions use technology to achieve their strategic plans, modernize the student experience and make education more accessible and affordable for the communities served.
 Campus Consortium grant programs are designed to provide awarded institutions with in-kind solutions and services that are powered by technology partners who have demonstrated a longstanding commitment to serving the needs of campuses and have a track record of successful implementations.

-The Campus Consortium has partnered with QuickLaunch™ to provide the technology platform and services for the COVID-19 Online Learning & Work from Home Cybersecurity Grant.
+The Campus Consortium has partnered with QuickLaunch™ to provide the technology platform and services for the Online Learning and Work from Home Cybersecurity In-Kind Grant.

-ONLINE LEARNING & WORK FROM HOME CYBERSECURITY GRANT OVERVIEW
+ONLINE LEARNING AND WORK FROM HOME CYBERSECURITY IN-KIND GRANT OVERVIEW

-In light of the COVID-19 pandemic, the Online Learning & Work from Home Cybersecurity Grant is designed to give institutions the ability to secure access to enterprise systems and applications as students, faculty and staff take online courses and work from home.
+In light of the COVID-19 pandemic, the Online Learning and Work from Home Cybersecurity In-Kind Grant is designed to give institutions the ability to secure access to enterprise systems and applications as students, faculty and staff take online courses and work from home.
 The Grant provides awarded institutions with the requisite licenses and implementation services to a comprehensive Single Sign-On (SSO) and Adaptive Multi-Factor (MFA) solution.
-Following the Campus Consortium’s due diligence process, Grant recipients may receive up to $100,000 in software licenses, support and implementation services for a term of up to five (5) years.
+Following the Campus Consortium’s due diligence process, institutions may receive up to $100,000 in software licenses, support and implementation services for a term of up to five (5) years.

 Please note: Only a limited number of institutions will be awarded.

-BENEFITS OF THE ONLINE LEARNING & WORK FROM HOME CYBERSECURITY GRANT
+BENEFITS OF THE ONLINE LEARNING AND WORK FROM HOME CYBERSECURITY IN-KIND GRANT

 - Eliminate the increased threat of account takeover due to remote access